AustrianDataLAB/pacman/Documentation/localdev.md

 You can leverage an existing target in the makefile to set up persistent storage for local development.
-The `data_volume` target is designed to make a new subdirectory named `./localdev/data`.
-After creating the subdirectory, we need to set the correct permissions.
+The `data_volume` target is designed to make a new sub directory named `./localdev/data`.
+After creating the sub directory, we need to set the correct permissions.

 Set up the data volume either by running the following make command: